MateuszNaKodach/DDD.EventSourcing.Java.Flights/README.md

 Every module may be extracted as separated Microservice if we replace EventBus / CommandBus with solutions like Kafka / RabbitMQ.

 ### Processes

-Processes are managers which coordinate in an orchestration manner how modules interacts with each other.
-It's implementation of more complex business processes which span many modules.
+Processes are managers, which coordinate (in an orchestration manner) how modules interacts with each other.
+They are implementing more complex business processes which span many modules.

-## Out-of-scope features

-- More sophisticated solution like PublicEvent / ApplicationEvent instead of DomainEvent (without ValueObjects right now).
-Now same events are used for domain logic / cross-modules communication and for storage.